osohq/oso/docs/using/frameworks/flask.rst

     :doc:`/getting-started/quickstart`.

-:py:meth:`flask_oso.FlaskOso.authorize` can be used within route handlers, or in the data access layer, depending upon how you want to express authorization.
+:py:meth:`flask_oso.FlaskOso.authorize` can be used within route handlers, or in the data access layer, depending on how you want to express authorization.
 Here's a basic example in a route::

     @bp.route("/<int:id>", methods=["GET"])